Ensembl/ensembl-prodinf-tools/docs/bulk_handover_database.rst

 Check job status
 ################

-You can check job status either on the production interface: `<http://production-services.ensembl.org/app/vertebrates/>`_ or `<http://production-services.ensembl.org/app/plants/>`_ for non vertebrates:
+You can check job status either on the production interface: `<http://production-services.ensembl.org/>`_ or `<http://production-services.ensembl.org/api/microbes/handovers/jobs/>`_ for microbes

 or using the Python client:

 .. code-block:: bash

-  ensembl_prodinf/handover_client.py --action list --uri http://production-services.ensembl.org/api/vertebrates/ho/
-  ensembl_prodinf/handover_client.py --action list --uri http://production-services.ensembl.org/api/ensgenomes/ho/
+  handover-client --action list --uri http://production-services.ensembl.org/api/vertebrates/handovers/jobs/ handover-client --action list --uri http://production-services.ensembl.org/api/microbes/handovers/jobs/

 If you have handed over many databases, you can get a summary of your handover:

 .. code-block:: bash

-  ensembl_prodinf/handover_client.py --action summary --uri http://production-services.ensembl.org/api/vertebrates/ho/ -e john.doe@ebi.ac.uk
+  handover-client.py --action summary --uri http://production-services.ensembl.org/api/vertebrates/handovers/jobs/ -e john.doe@ebi.ac.uk
-  ensembl_prodinf/handover_client.py --action summary --uri http://production-services.ensembl.org/api/ensgenomes/ho/ -e john.doe@ebi.ac.uk
+  handover-client.py --action summary --uri http://production-services.ensembl.org/api/microbes/handovers/jobs/ -e john.doe@ebi.ac.uk

 If a database was handed over multiple times, you will only see the latest one.